khangklj/DDoS-Attack-Detection-ML/README.md

 ```

 - `--classification_type`: Specifies the type of classification to perform.
 Options are `binary`, `multi`, or `both`.
 Default is `both`.

+    + `binary` means the model predict whether there is a DDoS attack or not
+    + `multi` means the model classifies multi-class of DDoS attacks

 - `--is_saved_fig`: Specifies whether to save the visualized figures.
 Default is `False`.
 (Note: The saved figures if exists will be in **log** folder)

 ## Dataset